5 ways we can have sustainable, ethical and eco-friendly homes

 More and more homeowners are looking to make their homes more sustainable, ethical and eco-friendly in the United Kingdom.
 Environmentally conscious millennials are slowly but surely making their way into the property market and with that is a growth for ‘green-friendly’ ways to live.

-As a company that is proud of it’s eco-friendly and ethical roots, we’re always striving to help our customers find new ways to be more environmentally-conscious in their home and garden.
-The purpose of this article to share ways that you can quickly and easily improve the sustainability of your outdoor space.
+As a company that is proud of it’s eco-friendly and ethical roots, we’re always striving to help our customers find new ways to be more environmentally conscious in their homes and garden.
+The purpose of this article is to share ways that you can quickly and easily improve the sustainability of your outdoor space.

 1. Recycling waste material

-Your home is full of materials, products and food stuff that are regularly wasted on a daily basis.
-Too many of us simply throw out the remains of food or old materials when these items could be recycled to help improve your garden.
-Old carboard boxes can be cut down and use for composting, insulation and to cover over weeds as supposed to purchasing expensive alternatives.
+Your home is full of materials, products and foodstuff that are regularly wasted on a daily basis.
+Too many of us simply throw out the remains of food or old materials when these items could be recycled to help improve our garden.
+Old cardboard boxes can be cut down and used for composting, insulation and to cover over weeds as supposed to purchasing expensive alternatives.
 Newspapers can be recycled to act as liners on plant pots or planters.
-Eggshells can even be adapted to help fledging seedlings grow without too much disturbance.
+Eggshells can even be adapted to help fledgling seedlings grow without too much disturbance.